fmjrey/kinsky-async/README.md

 - Producer: return [in out] vector, takes :duplex? config option and records with an optional :response channel
 - Consumer: added :seek op
+- Consumer+Producer: handle a closed control channel as a :close operation
 - Minor typo and code refactoring

 ## Examples